nihardwivedi/nihardwivedi.github.io/ANALYTICS.md

 The footer displays **Homepage visits**, matching GoatCounter's default metric: repeat loads of the same page within a session are deduplicated.
 It is not a count of every refresh or a lifetime count of distinct people.
 Counts start when tracking is activated and cannot recover past traffic.
+The `data-count-start` date is September 17, 2026, when analytics was enabled for this site.

 The public count endpoint can be cached for up to four hours.
 A blocked tracker or disabled JavaScript can cause undercounting.
 If the count endpoint is disabled